Car powered subwoofers solve a great number of problems for many vehicle applications.

 1. Rockford Fosgate Punch P300-12 / P300-10 – GREAT bass, excellent quality, and a great value!

 The P300-12 (12″ woofer) and P300-10 (10″ woofer) are both an amazing choice for many reasons if you have the space.
 They’re durable (featuring scuff and cut resistant vinyl covering) and they’re made from strong 5/8″ MDF material for great sonic performance and a “real” subwoofer box design.
-These aren’t the weak plastic subwoofers like the competitors are producing – these are the real deal.

 If you’re looking for high-impact, clear bass that’s reliable – and a great value too – then look no further!
 This is one of the best I’ve recommended yet, and one I’m happy to pass along to friends and family.